Skip to content

 46. Percentage of scheme smallholders (ha) RSPO-certified?

-0% - The company reports 0 ha area under scheme smallholders.
+0% - The company reports that it has 0 ha of scheme smallholders' RSPO-certified area.

 47. Time-bound plan for achieving 100% RSPO certification of scheme/associated smallholders and outgrowers within 5 years or target already achieved?